tezizzm/Boeing/ExercisesDetailed/Exercise #4 Circuit Breaker/instructions.md

     <PackageReference Include="Steeltoe.CircuitBreaker.HystrixCore" Version="2.1.0" />
     ```

-2. In the root of the project create a file called ProductService.cs with the following implementation:
+2. In the root of the project create a file called ProductService.cs with the below implementation.
+This class will act as an abstraction to our product retrieval from our products API.
+The logic for retrieving products has been moved to our RunAsync method and there is now a method to return placeholder values from the RunFallbackAsync method in cases of failures.

     ```c#
         using System;